Your roadmap

 I started out as a developer.
 I know what it feels like to sit in a standup with no clarity on why you're building what you're building, or whether anyone has actually thought through what "done" looks like.

 That frustration is what pushed me into product work.
-Not because I wanted to manage people, but because I wanted to remove the noise before it reached the team.
+Not because I wanted to manage people, but because I wanted to be the reason the team could actually focus.

 Over time I realised the two things are inseparable.
-You can do great product work, but if the team can't deliver it because of stress, unclear priorities, or fragmented knowledge, none of it matters.
+You can do great product work, but if the team can't deliver it because of unclear priorities or fragmented knowledge, none of it matters.
 And you can have a high-functioning team that's building the wrong things for the wrong reasons.

 That's the problem I solve.
 Not one or the other.
 Both, at the same time, from the inside.